CharalamposKar/practicalmachinelearning_project/README.md

-# practicalmachinelearning_project
+# Practicalmachinelearning_project

-Please find attached τηε html and rmd files that contain the analysis.
+Please find attached the html and rmd files that contain the analysis.
 I also include the corresponding r code